OSGConnect/connectbook/FsurfRemote/ProcessScan.md

      MRN_3       97                   10:00 01-19-2016     2             PROCESSING

 The screen output shows that there is just one workflow in the list with the subject name `MRN_3`.
+The status of the workflow is `PROCESSING` (same as running).
+Two cores are being used for this workflow.
+The ID of the workflow is `97`.

-The workflow is in the state of `PROCESSING` (same as running state) and utilizes two cores.
-It's id  is `97` which is useful to get the output or remove the workflow from the list.
+A unique ID is assigned to each submitted workflow.
+The ID is useful to get the output or remove the workflow from the list.

 ## What's next?